kaorusha/note/develope_ROS2_PX4_autopilot.md

 * [Thrust Coeffieient](https://docs.px4.io/master/en/advanced_config/parameter_reference.html?#CA_MC_R0_CT) ([difinition](https://web.mit.edu/16.unified/www/FALL/thermodynamics/notes/node86.html#SECTION06374100000000000000))
 * [Moment coefficient](https://docs.px4.io/master/en/advanced_config/parameter_reference.html?#CA_MC_R0_KM) ([definition](https://youtu.be/brDkdI1V0dA?t=368))

 Duplicate these files to `init.d-posix` directory if also need to use them in SITL.
+## Qgroundcontrol virtual joystick
+If the vehicle is landed already but not detacted by the firmware, use the stick to takeoff again and land again until the system detected that the vehicle is landed.
+If the vehicle has no location signal, such as GPS, the vehicle can be mannually takeoff by virtual joystick, but it can't stick to a stablized loiter position and will hover around in a couple of meters.
+Need manuually adjusted its position.